Alexandre1357/alexandre1357.github.io/index.md

 > Year 2 Student Project / Solo Programmer / 8 weeks

 ![Fireworks](assets/fireworks.gif)\
 In this project all the particles are stored and updated entirely on the GPU.
 I learned a lot about how to wrote code and implement algorithms for compute shaders.
-I even wrote an article on how to implement [parralel prefix sum](/2024/04/12/parralel-prefix-sum.html).
+I even wrote an article on how to implement [parallel prefix sum](/2024/04/12/parallel-prefix-sum).

 ## Nature Sim Engine
 ### procedurally generated nature scene